mbegoc/flaskadmin_boilerplate/README.rst

    at least for simple cases.
 See what are inline forms.
 It seems there is no way to popup a form create/edit linked items.
 In some cases, it could be necessary.
+2. Models translations ?
-2. Write more tests and comments
+3. Write more tests and comments
-3. implement fixtures support with flask-fixtures.
-It does not seem to support dump/load operations like django, see if an alternative exists.
+4. implement fixtures support with flask-fixtures.
+   -> It does not seem to support dump/load operations like django, see if an alternative exists -> Nope.
-   Implemented a custom db fixtures system instead.
+   -> Implemented a custom db fixtures system instead.
 See if it could be integrated to flask-fixtures.
+5. Make tox tests work again.
+See if I can use py.test to check flake8 compliance
+6. Check the format of email (text + html) and see how to send both formats if necessary since it's really important to be able to deliver email as html
+7. Generate the sphinx doc

 Knowledge that could be good to have for actual projects
 ========================================================